 This datalayer's point attribute table contains the following fields:

 |CVP_NUM||A unique identifier which may be used to identify a Certified Vernal Pool when contacting the Natural Heritage Program.|

 |CRITERIA||Species type used to certify the pool.
 Values may be any combination of the following:

 |CERTIFIED||The date that the Certified Vernal Pools were certified by NHESP staff.|

 Displaying the Data

 The legend that MUST accompany this datalayer on ALL maps is:

 "NHESP Certified Vernal Pools"

 Occurrence records of Certified Vernal Pools from the NHESP database are continually being added and modified.
-These updates are posted to the MassGIS data layer nightly to display any new data which has been accepted and entered into the NHESP database.
+These updates are posted to the MassGIS data layer monthly to display any new data which has been accepted and entered into the NHESP database.
 Occasionally the NHESP will update the locus of already certified pools as more accurate location information becomes available.
 These locus edits will not update nightly but will be updated at regular intervals as necessary.